 It is our reveal day for the Secret Recipe Club - Group A. My assigned blog was The Slow Roasted Italian and I was very pleased!
 I have been reading Donna's blog for a little while now.
 The first two things that attracted me to her blog when I found it were her photos and her cocktails.

-I already knew I wanted to make this rice dish that she made.
-Donna’s dish, Saffron Walnut Rice Pilaf had been on my list to make already so this was my chance to do so for the SRC!
+I decided to do my own take with the saffron rice recipe on her site and create this Saffron Almond Rice Pilaf recipe.
 This dish reminded me a lot of one my mom used to make when I was a young girl and that was the big attraction to make it.

 As I was reading over the recipe for this rice, Donna mentioned that she diced the onions finely (and I see she didn't use too many either!) because Mr. W doesn't like to many onions.
 Hmm, he has that in common with Grumpy.
 I LOVE onions and tend to add a lot and when I do I hear it from Grumpy!